cagla-su/Linux-Gaming-Guide/README.md

 - `DXVK_ASYNC=1` **-** It **displays frames without waiting for shaders to be compiled**. - *Variable impact depending on the game, generally low.*
 	- It works on Lutris and Heroic while it **does not work on Steam games**.
  	- Additionally, using DXVK Async can **get you banned from online games**.
 That's why, it is only recommended for **offline games**.
-### How Can You Use These Environment Variables?
+### How Can You Use These Launch Options?
-- **Steam -** You can simply use these commands in launch options that is previously mentioned.
+- **Steam -** You can simply use these commands in launch options section that is [previously mentioned](https://github.com/cagla-su/Linux-Gaming-Guide?tab=readme-ov-file#for-steam-games).
 - **Lutris -** `System Options` **-** `Environment Variables` **-** `Add`
 <img width="811" height="278" alt="image" src="https://github.com/user-attachments/assets/fda799aa-a02d-408c-9d0e-54c3a19dca1a" />